If you are worried about whether you’re well enough you to fly, please see your doctor before you make a booking.

 If you’re pregnant we have specific guidelines and requirements.
 See our pregnancy page for more details.

 I have an illness or medical condition.
 Do I need a medical clearance form before I can fly?

 Most medical conditions shouldn’t stop you from flying, but for certain conditions you’ll need to get medical clearance before your booking can be confirmed.

 Please read the medical clearance guidelines to see if your illness or condition is likely to stop you travelling or if we’ll need you to get clearance before we let you fly.

 The guidelines are attached to the medical clearance forms.

 Where can I find Jetstar’s medical clearance forms?

-- For flights operated by Jetstar (JQ) and flights operated by Eastern Australian Airlines for Jetstar Airways, refer to the Jetstar Airways (JQ) Medical Clearance Form (PDF, 0.3MB.
+- For flights operated by Jetstar Airways (JQ): Jetstar Airways (JQ) Medical Clearance Form (PDF, 0.2MB)

-- For flights operated by Jetstar Asia (3K), refer to the Jetstar Asia (3K) Medical Clearance Form (PDF, 0.1MB).
+- For flights operated by Jetstar Asia (3K): Jetstar Asia (3K) Medical Clearance Form (PDF, 0.2MB)

-- For flights operated by Jetstar Japan (GK), refer to the Jetstar Japan (GK) Medical Clearance Form (PDF, 0.2MB).
+- For flights operated by Jetstar Japan (GK): Jetstar Japan (GK) Medical Clearance Form (PDF, 0.2MB)